Are You a Victim of a Dog Bite Injury in South Carolina?

 When pursuing a dog bite claim, our personal injury lawyers in South Carolina will focus our recovery strategy on the dog owner’s insurance coverage, so he or she is not personally liable for paying for the damages out of their own pocket.
 This strategy is two-fold: Our clients get the full compensation they are entitled to and preserve their personal relationships going forward.

-If you or someone you love has been bitten by a dog, contact our skilled dog bite attorneys in South Carolina for a free consultation today to discuss your legal options, so you can get the medical care and time away from work you need to fully heal.
+If you or someone you love has been bitten by a dog, contact our skilled dog bite attorneys in South Carolina for a consultation today to discuss your legal options, so you can get the medical care and time away from work you need to fully heal.

 How Many Dog Bites Occur Throughout the United States Each Year?